roo-nju/starter-hugo-academic/content/hobby/example2/index.md

 title: "Sunset Peak"

-abstract: Located in the east of Hong Kong.
+abstract: Located in the west of Hong Kong.

 # Summary.
 An optional shortened abstract.
 summary: Located in the east of Hong Kong.